Stephenson's late flurry leads Pacers over Raptors, 107-104 (Nov 24, 2017)

 Stephenson’s late flurry leads Pacers over Raptors, 107-104 (Nov 24, 2017)

-Indiana won its fifth straight after a four-game losing streak early in the season.
+”Whatever the coach calls me to do, I am ready for the mission,” Stephenson said. ”That’s just being ready … Just being patient and being ready at all times.
+Just be that spark off the bench.”

 Indiana outscored the Raptors 31-20 in the third quarter to take a one-point lead, and Stephenson took over from there.
-He connected on six of his final seven field goal attempts, including the back-to-back 3-pointers that gave Indiana its largest lead of the half.
+He connected on six of his final seven field goal attempts, including the back-to-back 3-pointers, which electrified the home crowd and gave Indiana its largest lead of the half.

+”I get my energy from the crowd,” Stephenson said. ”When the crowd tells me `let’s go, get it going,’ I just feel like the power is in me.”

 Kyle Lowry scored 12 of his 24 points in the second quarter as Toronto outscored Indiana 35-21, giving the Raptors a 60-50 halftime lead.